Skip to main content

 Participant Information

-All participants must create a Wisconsin DNR Customer ID Number prior to the first hunting or trapping activity date.
-Novice participants may participate in more than one Learn to Hunt or Learn to Trap program and more than one program of the same species.
+All participants must create a Wisconsin DNR customer ID number prior to the first hunting or trapping activity date.
+You can participate in more than one Learn to Hunt or Learn to Trap program and more than one program of the same species.

 Participants are not required to have completed a hunter or trapper education class to participate in a Learn to Hunt or Learn to Trap program.
 Participation in a Learn to Hunt or Learn to Trap program does not grant the participant a hunter education or trapper education safety education certificate unless a safety education class is taught in conjunction with the Learn to Hunt program.